 - All copyrights reserved to the publisher in this Journal (Babol University of Medical Science).

 - Reserved the right to accept, reject, correct and edit the article in any stage and time by the Editorial Board of the journal.

 Open Access Statement

-All articles are published by this journal, is licensed under a Creative Commons Attribution License.
+All articles are published by this journal.

 The Journal is fully open access journal, which means that all articles are available on the internet to all users immediately upon publication.

 For open access articles, published in proprietary titles, Publisher is granted the following rights:

 The exclusive right to publish and distribute an article, and to grant rights to others, including for commercial purposes.

 The right to provide the article in all forms and media so the article can be used on the latest technology even after publication.

 The authority to enforce the rights in the article, on behalf of an author, against third parties, for example in the case of plagiarism or copyright infringement.